WhyNot180/UBMP4-SPKR/JOURNAL.md

 49.6% data space to 28.7% program space and 37.7% data space being used!
 That's a difference of about 19 and 11!!
 Anyways, tomorrow will be focused on programming the bluetooth module to work and testing it to see if it actually works.
 Also, the one I currently have is an HC-08 not an HC-06 or HC-05, meaning it works with apple products, which is a plus.
 Also, it's bluetooth low energy and not standard bluetooth, so it should use less overall energy.

+### June 2

+This bluetooth stuff has succeeded in making me thoroughly confused.
+First off, to get the baud rate you need to use a formula to find the value you need to put into a register, but guess what?
+THERE'S TWO REGISTERS.
+This means it has to be a ratio, but I have no clue what that would be, and which register corresponds to which.
+So, I just winged it by having one be 0 and the other the correct value.
+However, whenever I write a value from my phone to the module, it is a completely different value!
+I don't even know what it's receiving!
+I tried an echo test and it worked perfectly fine, but when I connect it to the UBMP4 it doesn't receive the correct value.
+I don't know if this is due to a faulty module (unlikely) or an incorrect baudrate.
+Also, whenever I try to get a value from the UBMP4 I only get 0xF8 and after changing the baud rate it changed to 0xFE.
+Tomorrow will be getting Mr. Lam to help me figure this out.